xformerfhs/MatrixTranspose/README.md

 One can enter a paassword in the `Password` field.
 Upon pressing the `Enter` key, the entered password is converted to lower-case and copied into the `Passwords` section.
-The passwords can be reordered by clicking on a password and dragging it to its new position.
+The passwords can be reordered by clicking on a password and dragging it to a new position.
 Each password in the `Passwords` section can be deleted by clicking the `X` behind it.

 Since it is essential that the password lengths do not have a common divisor, a password is rejected that has a length that has a common divisor with a password that is already present.